My Mother’s Famous Linzertorte Recipe

 In food processor, chop almonds, pulsing with on/off motion, until they resemble fine crumbs.

-In large bowl, using electric mixer, cream butter and sugar until fluffy.
+In standing mixer or in large bowl using electric mixer, cream butter and sugar until light and fluffy.
 Add egg yolks, lemon rind and lemon juice.
-Beat until smooth.
+Mix until smooth.

 In separate bowl, combine flour, cocoa, cinnamon, cloves and chopped almonds.
 Stir into butter mixture to form soft dough.
-Gather dough into ball, wrap in plastic wrap and refrigerate at least 1 hour or overnight.
-(If chilling overnight, bring to room temperature 30 minutes before using.)
+Gather dough into ball with floured hands (it will be sticky), wrap in plastic wrap and refrigerate at least 1 hour or overnight.
+Bring to room temperature about 1 hour before using.

 Preheat oven to 350F.